 We now turn to the question how to get architecture work moving, to keep it working and how to continuously improve it.
-In Section 5.2 we introduced the creating, applying and maintaining of enterprise architecture as the "core process of enterprise architecting".
+In Sect.
+5.2, we introduced the creating, applying, and maintaining of enterprise architecture as the "core process of enterprise architecting."
 To get the act of this "core process" running, we need to plan it and to learn from it.
-We define the architecture function as the PLAN-ACT-LEARN cycle for the creating, applying and maintaining of enterprise architecture.
-The PLAN contains the planning of all architecture work (creating, applying and maintaining); it serves to optimally use time and resources of the enterprise architecture team and the stakeholders.
-In the ACT the core of the architecture work we described in 5.2 is executed according the PLAN.
-In the LEARN we take lessons from all aspects of the architecture work done, varying from the effectiveness of the enterprise architecture and the quality of architecture results via efficiency of the architecture process to the causes of all that in organisation, involvement of stakeholders and the competencies and capacity of the architecture team.
-By a well-implemented LEARN the wheel of continuous improvement to enable the quality of architecture work will get running.
-The thus defined architecture function needs to be ORGANISEd, i.e. embedded in the organisation with tasks, responsibilities and authority and implemented by people and means.
-From the PLAN-ACT-LEARN-ORGANISE (PALO), we will now describe the PLAN, the LEARN and the ORGANISE; the ACT has been treated already in Section 5.2.
+We define the architecture function as the PLAN-ACT- LEARN cycle for the creating, applying, and maintaining of enterprise architecture.
+The PLAN contains the planning of all architecture work (creating, applying, and maintaining); it serves to optimally use time and resources of the enterprise architecture team and the stakeholders.
+In the ACT the core of the architecture work we described in Sect.
+5.2 is executed according the PLAN.
+In the LEARN, we take lessons from all aspects of the architecture work done, varying from the effectiveness of the enterprise architecture and the quality of architecture results via efficiency of the architecture process to the causes of all that in organization, involvement of stakeholders and the competencies and capacity of the architecture team.
+By a well-implemented LEARN, the wheel of continuous improvement to enable the quality of architecture work will get running.
+The thus defined architecture function needs to be ORGANIZEd, i.e., embedded in the organization with tasks, responsibilities, and authority and implemented by people and means.
+From the PLAN-ACT-LEARN-ORGANIZE (PALO), we will now describe the PLAN, the LEARN, and the ORGANIZE; the ACT has been treated already in Sect.
+5.2.

-5.5.1 PLANning activities
+5.5.1 PLANning Activities

-By the PLANning activities for enterprise architecture, we understand the activities to continually understand the context of controlled change, the potential contribution of enterprise architecture to the control of this change - so the requirements on the enterprise architecture -, and the approach answering this need, setting the agenda for further activities.
+By the PLANning activities for enterprise architecture, we understand the activities to continually understand the context of controlled change, the potential contribution of enterprise architecture to the control of this change-so the requirements on the enterprise architecture-and the approach answering this need, setting the agenda for further activities.

 The PLAN contains all preparatory work for the architecture function, in cooperation with its stakeholders, to ensure the architecture work becomes manageable.
-It typically results in Plans of Approach (PoA) for creating, applying and maintaining, including the way of working (e.g. workshops, interview), the time to be spent and whom to involve.
+It typically results in Plans of Approach (PoA) for creating, applying, and maintaining, including the way of working (e.g., workshops, interview), the time to be spent and whom to involve.
 Table 5.1 shows some examples of the planned activities and what the PoA states about these activities.

-5.5.2 LEARNing activities
+5.5.2 LEARNing Activities

-In the LEARNing activities for enterprise architecture (1) lessons are distilled from change processes to further improve the content of the enterprise architecture, the enterprise architecture capabilities and their effects on controlling change, and, based on that, (2) proposals for improvement are concluded, e.g. to more effectively involve stakeholders or to make the next maturity-leap.
-This learning process is by no means linear; all stakeholders learn, develop and choose while participating in the architecture process.
-The learning comprises again creating, applying and maintaining.
-For each of those we will now give examples of learning experiences and improvement proposals:
+In the LEARNing activities for enterprise architecture (1), lessons are distilled from change processes to further improve the content of the enterprise architecture, the enterprise architecture capabilities and their effects on controlling change, and based on that (2) proposals for improvement are concluded, e.g., to more effectively involve stakeholders or to make the next maturity-leap.
+This learning process is by no means linear; all stakeholders learn, develop, and choose while participating in the architecture process.
+The learning comprises again creating, applying, and maintaining.
+For each of those, we will now give examples of learning experiences and improvement proposals:

-- LEARN on creating: - let's record the updated architecture results in a formal architecture tool; - no common framework of reference between the architects is in use; let's adopt a common language for architecture results & process; - LEARN on applying:
+- LEARN on creating: - let us record the updated architecture results in a formal architecture tool; - no common framework of reference between the architects is in use; let us adopt a common language for architecture results and process; - LEARN on applying: - improve boardroom communication skills; - let us design and agree on an exception handling process, when the design team and architecture team cannot reach agreement; - our procedure for assigning building permits does not work; reframe the procedure to a more collaborative approach-architecting by walking around;